From-Later/wwwfromlater/homepage/_research/interval.md

 The simulation would serve as a testbed to study physical, psychological and engineering challenges for habitability.
 Research from this program would be used toward artistic, scientific, educational, and outreach activities aimed at supporting life in space.

 The Lunares crew discussed the challenge of sleep deprivation during our team briefing.
-In fact, sleep disturbances, somatic complaints, heart palpitations, anxiety, mild forms of depression, and inconsistent motivation are frequently reported by crew members of longer space missions and are well documented.
-(The NASA History Series, “Psychology of Space Exploration–Contemporary Research in Historical Perspective”).
+In fact, sleep disturbances, somatic complaints, heart palpitations, anxiety, mild forms of depression, and inconsistent motivation are frequently reported by crew members of longer space missions and are [well documented](https://www.nasa.gov/pdf/607107main_PsychologySpaceExploration-ebook.pdf).

 Extravehicular Activities (EVAs), such as space walks or activities on the moon’s surface, require heightened focus and attention.
 Astronauts are exposed to significant stressors while performing operations in dark, uneven, and hazardous environments.
 Ensuring the psychological health of astronauts during cognitively and physically demanding EVAs is particularly important to mission safety.